What makes people healthy?

 Finally we have George Rene Francis who lived to be 112 years and 204 days old.
 He too smoked for much of his life, he ate pork, milk, eggs and lard sandwiches and he loved pizza.
 He had no serious illnesses or signs of mental decline.
 He was known to have a love of nature and an exceptionally good-natured spirit.

-They all do one thing, they enjoy each day, they have a positive attitude, they savor life!
+They enjoy each day, they have a positive attitude,

 You see, the secret to health isn’t locked up in a yet to be discovered plant in the Amazon jungle.
 It's possible your thoughts have as much or more of a say in your health than even what you eat!